Gender Pay Gap Information

 Gender pay gap reporting does not report on comparative rates of pay between men and women in the same role, it reports on the pay gap between men and women across the organisation as a whole.
 In order to remain consistent and prevent manipulation of figures, the report establishes both the mean and median average for men and women and presents the figures as a percentage of pay for men, so a positive gap shows that men are paid more, whereas a negative gap shows that women are paid more.
 The report also reports on bonus pay, so companies cannot manipulate the gap by paying comparable salaries enhanced with large bonuses.

-CML has always operated based on equality and fairness and our pay rules are no exception.
+We have always operated based on equality and fairness and our pay rules are no exception.
 Gender stipulation does not form any part of our recruitment policy and all roles are awarded based on merit and suitability.
 We will continue to strive to find the right person for each role regardless of gender.